 We are all responsible for the experiences children undergo at this school.
 Every child has the right to attend school and learn in a safe environment, be free from harm by adults in the school and other pupils.
-To achieve this all staff need to understand that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+To achieve this all staff need to understand that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.